Flattery I hope to deserve on the Rush Limbaugh show.

 No one should let it be.

-But all I was talking about is what words ought to be popping out of our candidates' mouths and which ones we might want to keep in reserve for for a later time.
+But all I was talking about is what words ought to be popping out of our candidates' mouths and which ones we might want to keep in reserve for a later time.

-It's it's fine.
+It's fine.

-And I'm all and I love the idea of teaching people who might have a dim view of capitalism why they should embrace it and love it.
+And I'm all, and I love the idea of teaching people who might have a dim view of capitalism why they should embrace it and love it.

 It is a bad idea for someone to try to do that while running for office in 2010.

-Uh I mean, it's it's they are often uh at cross purposes.
+They are often at cross purposes.

-But uh but listen, so I listen, I've you're completely right.
+But listen, listen, you're completely right.

-No, no, no, no, no, no, no.
+No, no, no.

 I'm talking about the messages that will help us win.

-Mark Davis in Farush, right back.
+Mark Davis in for Rush, right back.

 Where we're in the home stretch of the Tuesday show, the final half hour.

-And I hope you'll join us tomorrow when I'll be here once again, and very grateful for that.
+And I hope you'll join us tomorrow when I'll be here once again and very grateful for that.

-Mark Davis from WBAP Dallas Fort Worth.
+Mark Davis from WBAP Dallas-Fort Worth.

 Let's head into WLS country here in just a second.

-Uh the gentleman who appeared at the Heritage Foundation this morning was Indiana Governor Mitch Daniels.
+The gentleman who appeared at the Heritage Foundation this morning was Indiana Governor Mitch Daniels.

 Indiana Governor Mitch Daniels.